Three dimensional topological quantum field theory from $U_q(\mathfrak{gl}(1 \vert 1))$ and $U(1 \vert 1)$ Chern--Simons theory: A TQFT for arbitrary

 The vanishings follow from the observation that the CGP invariant of the disjoint union of two $V$-colored unknots in $S^3$ is zero.
-The non-vanishings follow from the fact that the CGP invariant of a $V$-colored Hopf link in $S^3$ is non-zero, as follows from Lemma \ref{lem:Phi's}. \end{proof}
+The non-vanishings follow from the fact that the CGP invariant of a $V$-colored Hopf link in $S^3$ is non-zero; see Lemma \ref{lem:Phi's}. \end{proof}